beauwilliams/Vimage/README.md

 - SPACE bar is the leader key
 - In normal mode hit <leader>n for a file browser
 - In normal mode hit <leader>p for a file search built on fuzzy finder powered by the very fast ripgrep, <leader>f for word search, b for buffers, C for commands, P for history
 - <leader>t for terminal in neovim,
 - <leader>h j k or l to create new window in that direction respectively, <leader>w to cycle windows.
 Windows autoresize depending on one in focus
 - VSCode like completion and language features, snippets.
 Tab and enter to move through suggestions
 - Git features, gutter, and more UX enhancements...
 - Launch neovim with `nvim` it will load a launch screen with recent files etc
 - type `zsh` to launch a better shell with history and tab completions

+# Please note that while my neovim configuration supports many languages for editing, the debian install is currently only setup with JDK.
+For other languages you must install yourself.

 # Preview Images